joaompfonseca/vi-primeira-liga/README.md

   include the number of goals scored, goals conceded, shots, shots (on target), corners, fouls, yellow cards and red cards.

+## Installation

+- Run `npm install` in root to install project dependencies.

+## Running the Applicaiton

+- Run `npm run dev` in root to run the project in developer mode.
+- The application should be running on [localhost:5000](http://localhost:5000/).

 **Deployment:** [Primeira Liga @ GitHub](https://joaompfonseca.github.io/vi-primeira-liga/)

 **Course:** Information Visualization (2023/2024).